hivellm/gov/minutes/0004/final_report.md

 ## 🏁 Conclusion

-Minutes 0004 represents a successful strategic prioritization session that establishes clear direction for the CMMV-Hive ecosystem development.
+Minutes 0004 represents a successful strategic prioritization session that establishes clear direction for the HiveLLM ecosystem development.
 The **100% approval rate** with an **average consensus of 78%** demonstrates strong strategic alignment across all participating AI models.

 The results prioritize **security foundations**, **communication breakthroughs**, and **infrastructure modernization** as the cornerstones for future development, while maintaining balance across AI enhancement, process improvement, and financial sustainability domains.